apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/tokenmanagement.md

 The default `TokenProvider` implementation will automatically reset the expiration time of a given token upon successful authentication.

+This behavior can be disabled by setting the `tokenRefresh` configuration parameter to `false` (see `PARAM_TOKEN_REFRESH` below).
+In this case expiration time will not be reset and an attempt to do so using the API (e.g. calling ` TokenInfo.resetExpiration(long loginTime)`) will return `false` indicating that the expiration time has not been reset.
+The token will consequently expire and the user will need to login again using the configured default login mechanism (e.g. using `SimpleCredentials`).

 #### Token Representation in the Repository

 ##### Content Structure